Перейти до вмісту

 MistakeWhy It HappensHow to Fix It

 1. A federal auditor has arrived on-site and demands proof that your newly deployed RKE2 cluster is actually utilizing FIPS 140-2 validated cryptographic modules, rather than just standard Go cryptography.
 How do you definitively demonstrate this boundary to the auditor?
 You can prove this by inspecting the RKE2 binary itself for the presence of the BoringCrypto module.
-By running `nm /var/lib/rancher/rke2/bin/rke2 | grep "_Cfunc__goboringcrypto_"`, you demonstrate that the binary was compiled with the FIPS wrapper that intercepts cryptographic calls.
-Furthermore, you must also show that the underlying Linux kernel has FIPS mode enabled (e.g., checking `/proc/sys/crypto/fips_enabled`), as RKE2's FIPS compliance is holistic and relies on the host OS being compliant.
+By running `nm /usr/bin/rke2 | grep "_Cfunc__goboringcrypto_"`, you demonstrate that the binary was compiled with the FIPS wrapper that intercepts standard cryptographic calls.
+This proves that the binary is physically capable of enforcing the required cryptographic boundaries.
+Furthermore, you must also show that the underlying Linux kernel has FIPS mode enabled (e.g., by checking `/proc/sys/crypto/fips_enabled`).
+RKE2's FIPS compliance is holistic; the binary will only operate in validated FIPS mode if it detects that the host operating system kernel is also strictly enforcing FIPS standards.

 Hands-On Exercise: Deploying a Hardened RKE2 Cluster